aaronfc/orunnerpool-worker/README.md

 # ORunner Pool - Worker Client

 > [!WARNING]
 > This project is in a very early status.
-Consider it a _working_✨ proof of concept.
+Consider it a _working✨_ proof of concept.

 This is the worker component of the [ORunner Pool project](https://orunnerpool.com).
 It runs on contributor machines to serve Ollama models to the pool.